duyet/adminjs-dev/docs-src/tutorials/01-example.md

 ## Let's do this!

-In the first step we will create a simple __one file__ API server.
+In the first step, we will create a simple __one file__ API server.

 ## An example app without an AdminBro

-The app is an [express.js](https://expressjs.com/) API server which uses [mongoosejs](https://mongoosejs.com/) to fetch data from mongodb and returns it in an JSON format.
+The app is an [express.js](https://expressjs.com/) API server, which uses [mongoosejs](https://mongoosejs.com/) to fetch data from MongoDB and returns it in a JSON format.

-The code of the app looks like this.
+The code of the app looks like this:

 ```javascript
 // ==========  server.js ==============